Vezarachan/LearingNotes/English/ShortWritings/short_writings_201907.md

 People have wonder for a  long time how their personalities and behaviors are formed.
 It is not easy to explain why one person is intelligent and another is not, or why one is cooperative and another is competitive.

+仿写：

 In current society, a large number of individuals have wonders for a long time what **is supposed to/is expected to** be done to alleviate/relieve the situation of increasing/growing **traffic congestion/jam** in metropolitans.
 It is not easy to **figure out** a radical solution to tackle the problem.
 Nonetheless, there are several plausible ideas that **have every prospect/a strong possibility**.
 First comes bike-sharing service that offers a more convenient tools for **short-distance commute**.
-A second method/solution **refers to** <u>ride-hailing service</u>, with which traffic resource **are allowed to** be utilized fully.
+A second method/solution **refers to** <u>ride-hailing service</u>, with which traffic resource **are allowed to** be utilized fully/**distributed evenly**.
 Another feasible idea involves “car pool lane” spreading in America for decades, which means that until one car is filled, it is not permitted to ride on the lane.

 **key points:**